Washpool World Heritage Trails

 'Trail Sisters' Approved

-Coffs Trail Runners is proud to align to the Trail Sisters Approved Standards in all our races in the following ways:
+Coffs Trail Runners is proud to align to the Trail Sisters Approved Standards to support, enhance, and equalize women’s experience in trail racing.
+This commitment aims to increase women’s participation and awareness of their needs and expectations.
+In all our races, we will do the following:

 50km Ultra